 Science with a Purpose — learn more about our 29 majors and two pre-professional programs.

-- Science with a Purpose — careers in everything from animals to plants, soil to climate, golf to business, mechanization to leadership and food to forensic science.
+- Science with a Purpose — We prepare students for careers in everything from animals to plants, soil to climate, golf to business, mechanization to leadership and food to forensic science.

-	- Scholarship and financial assistance — Forty-nine percent of our students receive scholarships.
+- Scholarship and financial assistance — CASNR awards more than $1 million in scholarships each fall.
 We also provide low-interest loans to students with financial need.